pocketchange/pocketchange-ios-sdk/README.md

 ### 4. Verify the library search path

 Your library search path should have an entry like `"$(SRCROOT)/PocketChangeSDK"` that XCode automatically added.
-If not, go ahead and it.
+If not, go ahead and add it.

 <img src="https://raw.github.com/pocketchange/pocketchange-ios-sdk/master/docs/images/step3-6.png" alt="Library search paths" />